Bogdanp/quicksilver.vim/README.md

 Quicksilver
 ===========

-Quicksilver is a VIM plugin whose puprose is to quicken the process of opening files from inside VIM.
+Quicksilver is a VIM plugin whose purpose is to quicken the process of opening files from inside VIM.

 # Preview